 Dr. Perham recognizes the strong relationship between the neuromusculoskeletal system and overall health.
-This system is not only how we essentially carry out complicated tasks and express ourselves in the world, but when functioning effectively it serves to positively affect the flow of blood, lymph, nutrients, and metabolic waste through the body.
-When not functioning effectively, the neuromusculoskeletal system can also be a significant source of dysfunction and local or referred pain.
-Subsequently, it is a potential contributor to dis-ease, physical and psychological.
-His goal is to identify and treat the source the patient’s pain and dysfunction, whether it is acute or chronic, and to help his patients achieve optimal health.
+When not functioning effectively, the neuromusculoskeletal system can be a significant source of dysfunction and local or referred pain.
+Subsequently, it is a potential contributor to dis-ease, physical, emotional, and psychological.
+His goal is to identify and treat the source of the patient’s pain and dysfunction, whether acute or chronic, and assist in his patients achieving optimal health.